Henry Dinkins: 2 consecutive life sentences without parole

 Chad Frese, Dinkins’ attorney, is addressing the court.
 “Mr. Dinkins is going to prison for the rest of his life today,” Frese said.
 “This should be a concurrent sentence instead of a consecutive sentence.”
 He asked the court to sentence Dinkins to two life terms, to be served concurrently, or at the same time.

-“I made the comment ‘man, they’re never going to find her’ because it had been quite some time.”
-He said that almost 75% of the news coverage of the case mentioned his background.
+“I made the comment ‘Man, they’re never going to find her’ because it had been quite some time,” he said.
+Dinkins said that almost 75% of the news coverage of the case mentioned his background.
 He claimed his constitutional rights were violated “from the beginning up till now.”

 “Judge Latham, you handpicked my attorney,” Dinkins said.
 He said the judge was looking for any reason to give this verdict.
 “My main focus is getting back home.
 But where is home?
 God is the ultimate, final judge.”